Hawk: In culture

 The term war hawk, or simply hawk, is used in politics to describe someone perceived as favoring war.
 The term reportedly originated in the United States during the 1810 debates in Congress over a possible war with Great Britain.
 Congressman John Randolph is said to have referred to Henry Clay's pro-war faction as the "war-hawks".
 Those who are politically opposed to war or philosophically advocate peace are referred to as doves.

 Numerous sporting clubs, such as the Atlanta Hawks, the Hawthorn Hawks, and the Malmö Redhawks, use the bird as an emblem.
 The sports teams of Miami University in Oxford, Ohio officially became known as the RedHawks in 1997 after changing the name from Redskins.
 The sports teams of Saint Joseph's University in Philadelphia use the Hawk as an emblem for sports teams as well for students and graduates.
-The University of Iowa uses the name Hawkeyes for their sports teams.
-Although the name "Hawkeyes" is not derived from a hawk, they have Herky the Hawk as their mascot and a hawk head as their team logo.
+The University of Iowa uses the name Hawkeyes for their sports teams, with Herky the Hawk being the schools mascot and a hawk head being the schools sports logo.